 Link building is critical to your online marketing success!

-So what is Linking you ask?
-It’s almost like word of mouth advertising.
-When another site contains a link to your site, it is essentially inviting and enticing their visitor to come visit you.
+So what is linking, you ask?
+It’s almost like word-of-mouth advertising.
+When another site contains a link to your site, it is essentially inviting and enticing their audience to visit you.

-A key thing to know here is that all incoming as well as outgoing links should be relevant to your site.
-For example a CPA’s website having a link to a Bookkeeper’s website is a relevant link as those are complementary services.
+A key thing to know here is that all incoming, as well as outgoing links, should be relevant to your site.
+So, for example, a CPA’s website having a link to a Bookkeeper’s website is a relevant link as those are complementary services.

 Consider these few additional tips when developing your link strategy:

-- Clearly define the types of websites you want to link to as well as to link to you.
+- First, clearly define the types of websites you want to link to as well as to link to you.